GreenStar Homes Certification Manual Version 4

 Heating is dual fuel/hybrid or all-electric

-All heating systems that are gas-fired must have a heat pump integrated into them that can run when the temp gets cold down to a particular set point.
-Newly installed systems in climate zone 4 + must-have cold-weather climate models or integrated geothermal.
+All heating systems that are gas-fired must have a heat pump integrated into them that runs when the temperature drops to a particular level.
+Newly installed systems in climate zone 4 + must have cold-weather climate models or integrated geothermal.
 Projects with mini-splits that meet this are allowed.
 Occupants must be educated on how and when to make the switch.

-An alternative approach – Fireplaces used as backup heat in climate zone 4 + are allowed
+Fireplaces used as backup heat in climate zone 4 + are allowed.

 Products that can help

-Mitsubishi Intelli-HEAT has the ability to connect with an outdoor condenser and use a new or existing gas unit. https://www.mitsubishicomfort.com/commercial/products#residential
+Mitsubishi intelli-HEAT has the ability to connect with an outdoor condenser and use a new or existing gas unit.

 Verification

-Photo document of installed products inside and out, labels, and details on occupant education on how to operate system listed in the manual and training.
+Photos of labels and installed products indoors and out, details and training for how to operate the system listed in the occupant manual.

 Tap water filtration added that is appropriate to the area